severalnines/docker/README.md

 docker run -d --name galera3 -p 6663:3306 --link clustercontrol:clustercontrol -e CLUSTER_TYPE=galera -e CLUSTER_NAME=mygalera -e INITIAL_CLUSTER_SIZE=3 severalnines/centos-ssh
 ```

-In Docker Swarm mode, `centos-ssh` will default to look for 'clustercontrol' as the `CC_HOST`.
-If you create the ClusterControl container with 'clustercontrol' as the service name, you can skip defining `CC_HOST`.
+In Docker Swarm mode, `centos-ssh` will default to look for 'cc_clustercontrol' as the `CC_HOST`.
+If you create the ClusterControl container with 'cc_clustercontrol' as the service name, you can skip defining `CC_HOST`.

 3) ClusterControl will automatically pick the new containers to deploy.
 If it finds the number of containers is equal or greater than `INITIAL_CLUSTER_SIZE`, the cluster deployment shall begin.
 You can verify that with:
 ```bash